Incentivized Lightpush: A Roadmap to Waku Service Incentivization

 Note that the Waku network doesn’t provide an acknowledgement to the server.

-To check whether the message has published, nodes may use Filter protocol.
+To check whether the message has published, nodes may use the Store protocol.
 In the context of this work, we assign this responsibility to the client.

 Reputation